rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 Advanced types are worth learning even if TypeScript is not able to support them.
 Advanced uses of types often come with very well behaving principled computations.
 TypeScript may not be able to express such types in full generality, but it is often possible to use the principled approach as a pattern.
 An example is the [_add_blank_target Recursion Scheme](https://github.com/rpeszek/ts-experiments/blob/master/ts-notes/src/RecSchemes.ts) code I wrote for Part 5.
 I see `map` being added to all kinds of types as a pattern.
 Monads are used as a pattern too.
-Language level _async_, _await_ adopts more general monadic computing, it is special cased to async computations. [_add_blank_target _fast_check_](https://www.npmjs.com/package/fast-check) library uses some monadic computing as a pattern to accomplish randomized property testing.
+The concept of _async_, _await_ uses monads as a pattern. [_add_blank_target _fast_check_](https://www.npmjs.com/package/fast-check) library uses some monadic computing as a pattern to accomplish randomized property testing.

 The burden to understand the principles lies on the authors of libraries and APIs.
 For example, developers using _async_ / _await_ do not need to understand the concept of a monad.
 You need to understand it to create the _async / await_ concept.
 It is also much easier to learn the underlying concept after experiencing examples of its use.